libozaza/bruinpop/README.md

 This diagram shows the sequence flow associated with the nextAuth authentication.
 The login page calls signIn("credentials"), which sends the username and password to the NextAuth API route at /api/auth/[...nextauth].
 NextAuth then uses the CredentialsProvider defined in lib/auth.js to run authorize(), where the app looks up the user in MongoDB and validates the submitted credentials.
 If authentication succeeds, NextAuth creates a JWT session, adds the user ID to the token, copies it into session.user.id, and returns the successful login result to the client.
 The login page then redirects the user to /posts.
 If authentication fails, it displays an invalid username/password error.

 ## GenAI Use Ratios:

 Harry Zheng: I used GenAI mostly for creating frontend jsx page structure and css styling.
 Most of the logic was implemented myself.
 I would say 85% of the work is my own.

 Alex Zhang: I used GenAI for the classNames of frontend jsx pages and tailwind css styling.
 Implemented all jsx logic and conditionals myself.
 Also used it for some formatting.
 Most of the backend logic (API calls, authentication logic, database implementation/calls) was implemented on my own.
 I'd guess that 80% of the lines I wrote were my own.

 Ethan Xin: I used GenAI for most of the website's frontend design and designing with tailwind css and jsx.
 I also used AI to familiarize myself with the code logic and understand the current structure to make backend connections myself.
 Most backend logic was my own (such as API routing functions and PATCH handlers).
 I would estimate ~70-75% of the work is my own.

+Aidan Libozada: I used GenAI to help understand how to utilize Playwright in order to set up e2e testing.
+The testing logic was my own, but I used GenAI to refactor one huge test I recorded and break it up into separate tests in order to make it easier where each test would fail.
+I would estimate ~80% of the work is my own.